 Any complaint to the Legal Ombudsman must usually be made within 6 months of receiving a final written response from us about your complaint.
-Your complaint should also be brought to the LeO within six years from when the problem first occurred (or within three years from when you first became aware of the problem, if it happened more than six years ago) and the problem you are complaining about must have taken place after 5th October 2010 (or, if it happened on or before 5th October 2010, you must not have been aware of it until 5th October 2010).
+Your complaint should also be brought to the LeO within one year from when the problem first occurred (or within one year from when you first became aware of the problem, if it happened more than one year ago) and the problem you are complaining about must have taken place after 5th October 2010 (or, if it happened on or before 5th October 2010, you must not have been aware of it until 5th October 2010).

 You may have a right to object to a bill by applying to the Court for an assessment of the bill under Part 111 of the Solicitors Act 1974.